zama-ai/tfhe-rs/tfhe/docs/shortint/parameters.md

 # Cryptographic Parameters

-All parameter sets provide at least 128-bits of security according to the [Lattice-Estimator](https://github.com/malb/lattice-estimator), with an error probability equal to $$2^{-40}$$ when computing a programmable bootstrapping.
+All parameter sets provide at least 128-bits of security according to the [Lattice-Estimator](https://github.com/malb/lattice-estimator), with an error probability equal to $$2^{-40}$$ when computing using programmable bootstrapping.
 This error probability is due to the randomness added at each encryption (see [here](../getting\_started/security\_and\_cryptography.md) for more details about the encryption process).

 ## Parameters and message precision